Advancing Fluid Antenna-Assisted Non-Terrestrial Networks in 6G and Beyond: Fundamentals, State of the Art, and Future Directions: Introduction

 \subsection{Limitations of Current NTNs}

-Although NTNs exhibit potential in providing massive and ubiquitous connectivity for 6G, they still face several technical challenges confronted by Fixed-Position Antennas (FPAs), including dynamic propagation environment, the tradeoff between latency and dynamic network topology, dense interference, resource and energy constraints \cite{5}, to mention a few.
+Although NTNs exhibit potential in providing massive and ubiquitous connectivity for 6G, they still face several technical challenges \cite{3}, including dynamic propagation environment, the tradeoff between latency and dynamic network topology, dense interference, resource and energy constraints, to mention a few.